Surrendering an Animal

 - Describe the animal’s behavior around cats:

-- Describe the animal’s behavior around kids (and ages of kids):
+- Describe the animal’s behavior around kids (and kids’ ages):

 - Does the animal have any history of aggression: